-There are automatic scholarships awarded to high school seniors with an ACT score of 23 or higher.
+The President’s scholarship is an automatic scholarship awarded to high school seniors with an ACT score of 23 or higher.
 Students with comparable SAT scores may also qualify for this scholarship.
 Submit your ACT/SAT scores to the NIACC Admissions Office.

-High school seniors that are first of second in their graduating class are awarded a full-tuition Trustees’ scholarship.
+High School seniors that are first or second in their graduating class are awarded a full-time Trustees’ scholarship.
 Submit an official final high school transcript which indicates your class rank to the NIACC Admissions Office.
-If your high school does not participate in a class ranking system, the following formula will be utilized to determine eligibility for the NIACC Trustees’ scholarship.
+If you high school does not participate in a class ranking system, the following formula will be utilized to determine eligibility for the NIACC Trustees’ scholarship.
 Your final high school cumulative grade point average must be 3.8 or higher and your composite ACT score must be 25 or higher (1200 SAT composite.)

-Both the Trustees’ and President’s scholarships may be renewed if the student maintains both full-time enrollment (completes 24 semester hours) and earns a cumulative GPA of 3.25 or higher.
+Both the Trustee’s and President’s scholarships may be renewed is the student maintains both full-time enrollment (completes 24 hours) and earns a cumulative GPA of 3.25 or higher.
 In order to be eligible for the Trustees’ and President’s scholarship, a student must attend NIACC during the fall semester of their freshman year once they have graduated from an accredited high school.